PRODUCTS BY KISSA TEA

 Can I drink my Matcha hot as well as cold or does it have an influence on the absorption of the nutrients?

-When steeping leaf tea, the heat of the water is necessary to extract the nutrients out of the tea leaf.
-With this method, you will be able to enjoy about 10% of the nutrients.
+In leaf tea, the heat of the water is needed to extract the ingredients from the tea leaf.
+So you can enjoy about 10% of the ingredients.

 How long does green tea have to steep?